robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/5. Using LearnBlock with different robots/5. Simulated EBO under RCIS/README.md

 # Simulated EBO under RCIS

-To use EBO, you will need to install RoboComp (https://github.com/robocomp/robocomp).

-After installing RoboComp and powering on the robot, you will need to connect your computer to the wifi network of the robot (SSID: Learnbot02 ; Password: Learnbot02).
-Once the connection is established, EBO is available to run a program created using LearnBlock (see the section [Program execution](<hidepath>/EN/4.
-Program execution/README.html).
+To used the simulated version of EBO, you will need to install [RoboComp](https://github.com/robocomp/robocomp).
+Then, you can directly start the simulator using the option “Start EBO Simulator” of the menu “Robot Tools” of LearnBlock.
+Simulated scenes for EBO can be downloaded using the option “Download xmls” from the “Robot Tools” menu.
+Once the simulator is running, you can test programs created with LearnBlock in the simulated version of EBO (see the section [Program execution](<hidepath>/EN/4.
+Program execution/README.html)).

 [Init^](#Init)